Panagiotis Glykos: PAOK

 He started the 2016–17 playoffs as the undisputed first goalie of the club, despite his serious mistake during the 2017 Greek Cup final in the equalizing by Lazaros Christodoulopoulos.
 On 27 May 2017, during the training session, two weeks before the end of the season faced a cruciate ligament rupture that probably kept him out of the team for 6 months.

 Despite his injury, Glykos made his most mature season of his career (47 appearances in all competitions), with yet another special accolade, as he earned teammates' appreciation as he voted Players' Player of the Year.

 On 11 February 2018, Glykos returned to the squad after a difficult recovery process (260 days to be exact) from his ruptured ACL injury.
 The 31-year-old goalie was included in the match squad ahead of Super League's home clash against AEL, but he will most likely remain on the bench at this match as Alexandros Paschalakis is in a great form.
 In the summer of 2019, PAOK announced the termination of the contract with the international goalie.

 International career

-On 31 August 2012, Glykos was called to the Greece national football team for the first time by Fernando Santos.
+On 31 August 2012, Glykos was called to the national team for the first time by Fernando Santos.
 Panagiotis Glykos has made a late case for inclusion into the Greek squad, surprising many by usurping Michalis Sifakis, or even Alexandros Tzorvas to take the third goalkeeper spot behind Orestis Karnezis and Stefanos Kapino.
-The PAOK keeper comes into the tournament in solid form, keeping a clean sheet once every three Greek Super League games during the 2013–14 season.
+He came to the tournament in solid form, keeping a clean sheet once every three league games during the 2013–14 season.
 Fernando Santos gave Glykos his debut back on 5 March 2014 in a friendly match against South Korea and was impressed enough to include him among his final 23 in Brazil.

 After first-choice keeper Orestis Karnezis injured his back, Glykos came on as a substitute in the 24th minute for Greece in their World Cup match against the Ivory Coast in Brazil.